verrazzano/docs/content/en/docs/setup/install/multicluster.md

   Kind clusters run within a Docker container.
 If your admin and managed clusters are Kind clusters, then the API server address of the admin cluster in its kubeconfig file is typically a local address on the host machine, which will not be accessible from the managed cluster.
-Use the `kind` command to obtain the "internal" kubeconfig of the admin cluster, which will contain a server address accessible from other Kind clusters on the same machine, and therefore in the same Docker network.
+Use the `kind` command to obtain the `internal` kubeconfig of the admin cluster, which will contain a server address accessible from other Kind clusters on the same machine, and therefore in the same Docker network.